ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 # VMware Solutions Shared overview
 {: #shared_overview}

-{{site.data.keyword.cloud}} for VMware® Solutions Shared provides standardized and customizable deployment choices of VMware virtual data center environments.
+{{site.data.keyword.vmwaresolutions_full}} Shared provides standardized and customizable deployment choices of VMware® virtual data center environments.
 With VMware Solutions Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
 IBM provides a self-service on-demand VMware cloud computing platform with VMware vCloud Director running on {{site.data.keyword.cloud_notm}}.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.

 VMware Solutions Shared has the following IaaS subscription service types: